August 20-23, 2023

-BRIDGE stands for Building Relationships in Diverse Gonzaga Environments and has two major components: (1) a summer pre-orientation program that takes place right before New Student Orientation, and (2) a first-year peer mentoring program that continues during the academic year.
+BRIDGE stands for Building Relationships in Diverse Gonzaga Environments and has two major components: (1) a summer extended orientation program that takes place right before Welcome Weekend, and (2) a first-year peer mentoring program that continues during the academic year.

 First Year Mentoring

 All BRIDGE participants will be assigned two BRIDGE peer mentors, fellow students who continue to support their mentees throughout their mentee’s first year in college.
 BRIDGE is the start of a robust network of year-long support for underrepresented students, who will be trained and nurtured to create a better tomorrow through social justice leadership.
 BRIDGE was named Outstanding New Program in 2019 by the NASPA Latinx Knowledge Community.